These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 And if you own a cast iron griddle, feel free to use that!

-Cook for about 30-60 seconds, or until the underside starts to brown.
+Cook for about 30-60 seconds on the first side, or until the underside starts to turn golden brown.
 Flip and cook for an additional 30-60 seconds on the other side.

 Make sure that you don’t over cook these!
 You want them to stay nice and soft.